mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 </center>
 We can see that most jobs of these types are in fact located along the coasts, with the majority of jobs being located in the New York City and San Francisco areas.
 Jobs look to be a bit more spread out geographically in the eastern half of the country, whereas jobs in the west tend to be clustered in higher density regions.
 In the west, states like California and Washington have higher numbers of jobs, while most states in the west have few to no jobs at all.

-Let's zoom in on the New York City location for a higher resolution look at job location.
+Let's zoom in on New York City for a higher resolution look at job location.
 <center><img src="./assets/images/heat_scatter_nyc_zoom.png" alt="nyc zoom heat map" width="500" height="500" />
 </center>
 It appears that the majority of east coast jobs are located in New York City, with the D.C. and Boston areas also having higher numbers of jobs as well.